sfeir-open-source/sfeir-school-web-security/steps/00-my-shopping-app-solution/vulnerabilities.md

 ## A07 - Weaker password algorithm

 The strength of the BCryptPasswordEncoder is set to the lowest possible value (in DbInitializer.java), without any known reason.

+## A08 - Mass assignment

+The endpoint PUT /listitem/{itemId}, to update an item, is vulnerable to mass assignment.
+From what we can see in the postman collection, this endpoint is used to rename the listitem, and set the check/uncheck status.
+However, it is also possible to use it to set the listId field.
+Using that endpoint, you can for instance move an item from your list into the list of another user (to make him buy some product...).

+See exploits/hacks.postman_collection.json > Mass-assignment.